esysberlin/esys-flutter-share/README.md

 # esys_flutter_share

-A [Flutter](https://flutter.io) plugin for sharing images & text with other applications.
+A [Flutter](https://flutter.io) plugin for sharing files & text with other applications.

 ## Usage